 That’s right, the bottom pen spins as the band unwinds.
 That’s exactly how a Thai boxer throws a kick, wind the top so that the bottom whips around.

-Now if the bottom pen is out hip and the top pen is our shoulder, then the band is our core.
+If the bottom pen is our hip and the top pen is our shoulder, then the band is our core.
 What connects the hip to the shoulder?
 A whole host of muscles, including everything talked about in the Water Bottle idea and adding in the Glutes, Lats, Rhomboids, Traps and so on and so forth.